GoogleContainerTools/google-container-tools-intellij/README.md

 ![Spring Boot logs from Kubernetes deployment](docs/images/console-spring-boot-init.gif)

 As you can see, Spring Boot application initializes and launches built-in web server.
 Be default, Spring Boot web server uses port 8080 to serve the content.
-The plugin and Skaffold make sure you don’t have to worry about accessing the deployment via remote addresses - all declared container ports are port-forwarded automatically!
+The plugin makes sure you don’t have to worry about accessing the deployment via remote addresses - all declared container ports are port-forwarded automatically!

 ![automatic port-forwarding](docs/images/auto-port-forward-hello-world.png)